Indianapolis Colts vs. Las Vegas Raiders NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - At home, the Colts have two wins ATS (2-1) as 5-point favorites or greater.

-- Indianapolis has hit the over in four of eight home games this year.
+- This season, in eight games at home, Indianapolis has hit the over four times.

-- This year away from home, Las Vegas is 3-4 against the spread and 4-3 overall.
+- Las Vegas is 4-3 overall, and 3-4 against the spread, on the road.

-- In seven road games this year, Las Vegas has hit the over three times.
+- In seven away games this season, Las Vegas has hit the over three times.

 Powered by Data Skrive.